-Brands and companies need to continually update the information they have about their consumers: how they behave, what motivates them, which channels they use to get information and how they’re changing.
+Brands and companies need to continually update what they know about their consumers: how they behave, what motivates them, which channels they use to get information, and how they’re changing and evolving.

 What exactly do you know about your target group?

-Usually, companies go with traditional demographics and add a ‘pinch’ of behavioural information.
+Usually, companies go with traditional demographics and add a ‘pinch’ of behavioral information.

 This example summarizes perfectly what we’re trying to say: